 This section describes the REST binding of the Service Metadata Publishing protocol.
 Note that the implementation of the SMP protocol is not limited to the REST binding and future specification MAY define additional bindings to other transport protocols, like for example AS4.

-The use of HTTP
+The use of HTTP 1.x

-General use of HTTP
+General use of HTTP 1.x

 An implementation of the REST binding MUST support the use of GET and HEAD as specified in [RFC7231], and MUST set the HTTP “content-type” header and give it a value of “application/xml”.
 An instance of a 4-cornered infrastructure MAY set restrictions on what ports are allowed.